 Being in the same kitchen as Michel Roux Jr. was an experience in itself.
-Actually being part of his brigade during a busy dinner service in his two Michelin starred restaurant in Mayfair was another thing entirely.
+Staging during a busy dinner service in his two Michelin starred restaurant in Mayfair was another thing entirely.

 Arriving an hour before service with a spring in his step and a wide smile, Michel greeted almost all of the thirty strong team individually, from the wait staff to the KP.
 We were hard at work, with the ethos centred around being 20 minutes ahead of schedule at all times to avoid last minute panic.

-I was on the larder with a demi, Dejon Duclos, who treated his section like it was his whole kitchen.
-Everything was in perfect order from the off to avoid angry glares from the head chef Rachel Humphrey.
+I was on staging on the larder with a DCDP, Dejon Duclos, who treated his section like it was his whole kitchen.
+Everything was in perfect order from the off to avoid angry glares from the head chef, Rachel Humphrey.

 When I had arrived that morning, I was immediately thrown into a trough of asparagus to trim with a paring knife for the following day’s lunch rush.
 Within thirty seconds of being in the Le Gavroche kitchen, I realised that the atmosphere was unlike anything I’d encountered before.